 On a rare occasion I will purchase home accessories at other stores than the thrift store.
 Last year I bought a little tin sign at a high end furniture store.
 They gave me a coupon for a percentage off of one accessory.
 I wandered the store picking up piece after piece looking for something I could afford, even with the discount.
-Finally I found this: I probably would have bought it without the discount because I really liked it.
-I've enjoyed displaying it on a wire easel in my kitchen.
+Finally I found this:

 Last week I decided that I wanted to make it a bit more substantial, as well as give it a more permanent home.
 I bought some molding and asked my supportive husband to make me a frame.